Home > PRIME YEARS > Disease > Common Liver Problem > Hepatitis A, B, C

 What is Hepatitis B?

-Hepatitis B virus infection unlike hepatitis A can lead to chronic disease and liver cirrhosis.
+Unlike Hepatitis A, Hepatitis B can lead to chronic liver disease and subsequently to liver cirrhosis and liver cancer.

 Who is at risk of getting hepatitis B?